The Scottish government wants to appoint a "named person" to monitor the welfare of every child in Scotland.

 The Scottish government says that children and families are likely to see little difference, with the legislation merely formalising the role that these professionals already have.

-What will a named person do?
+What would a named person do?

 The new law sets out the steps for professionals to follow to make sure the right information is shared at the right time to support the wellbeing of the child where concerns arise or a need has been identified.